• Skip to primary navigation

 Instructions

-3. Slice smaller tomatoes in half, or cut larger varieties into quarters or eighths.
+2. Prep the tomatoes.
+Use a small paring knife or similar to cut away the stems.
+Slice smaller tomatoes in half, or cut larger varieties into quarters or eighths.
 Aim for slices that are all about the same size.
 Remove as many seeds as you can, but don't worry about cleaning away all of the jelly (it's where the umami is in a tomato).

-5. Place the tomatoes in the oven, air fryer, or dehydrator.
+4. Dry until leathery.
+Place the tomatoes in the oven, air fryer, or dehydrator.
 Begin checking the tomatoes after two or three hours to gauge how fast they're drying (sooner if you set the temperature higher).
 If the edges seem to be drying much faster than the middle of the tomatoes, press down on them with a fork or slotted spatula to force away the excess moisture.
+The tomatoes are done when they're dry, chewy, and bend easily like fruit leather without breaking (see Notes for drying times).

-7. Store the dried tomatoes submerged in olive oil in the refrigerator.
+5. Cool completely, then submerge in oil.
+Store cooled, dried tomatoes submerged in olive oil in the refrigerator.
 Add one or two peeled, whole garlic cloves to each jar, if desired.
 I find my sun-dried tomatoes keep for several weeks.
 But use your best judgment regarding any bad smells, sights, or flavors.
-And always follow the USDA guidelines when canning.
+Always follow the USDA guidelines when canning.
+To rehydrate sun-dried tomatoes, soak them in the hottest water your tap will give until they plump and soften a little.
+Or warm them in their oil in a small pot on the stove.

 Notes